fi-muni-statnice/masters-security/_pages/information_security/question-02.md

 - [Spectre, Meltdown explained](https://www.cs.toronto.edu/~arnold/427/20s/427_20S/spectreMeltdown/presentation.pdf){:target="_blank"}

 # Use of Hardware for Protection of Sensitive/Cryptographic Data and Their Operations
+## Hardware Security Module
+An HSM is a physical computing device that safeguards and manages secrets (keys), performs encryption/decryption functions for digital signatures, strong authentication and other cryptographic functions.
+HSMs may provide tamper evidence (visible signs of tampering) or tamper resistance (makes tampering difficult without making the HSM inoperable).

+HSMs are typically certified according to recognized standards such as Common Criteria or FIPS 140 (current version FIPS 140-3).

+**FIPS 140-2 Levels**:
+- FIPS 140-2 Level 1 the lowest, imposes very limited requirements; loosely, all components must be "production-grade" and various egregious kinds of insecurity must be absent.
+- FIPS 140-2 Level 2 adds requirements for physical tamper-evidence and role-based authentication.
+- FIPS 140-2 Level 3 adds requirements for physical tamper-resistance (making it difficult for attackers to gain access to sensitive information contained in the module) and identity-based authentication, and for a physical or logical separation between the interfaces by which "critical security parameters" enter and leave the module, and its other interfaces.
+- FIPS 140-2 Level 4 makes the physical security requirements more stringent, and requires robustness against environmental attacks.

+*[HSM]: Hardware Security Module
+*[FIPS]: Federal Information Processing Standard

 ## FIDO U2F Tokens
 FIDO U2F Tokens can replace passwords by a smartcard with an asymmetric keypair, challenge-response protocol and prevent phishing.
 During authentication, the token verifies: